PowerShell/PSResourceGet/help/Find-PSResource.md

 ### Example 8

 This example shows how to find modules by a tag.
-The `CrescendoBuilt` value is a tag that is automatically added to modules created using the **Microsoft.PowerShell.Crescendo** module.
+The `CrescendoBuilt` value is a tag that's automatically added to modules created using the **Microsoft.PowerShell.Crescendo** module.

 ```powershell